Board of Directors

 Marshall Bailey OBE (Chair) Appointed 1 April 2018.

 Marshall is a well-established figure within financial services, with substantial experience in leading complex international committees and boards.
 His background spans a range of sectors, including banking and capital markets, government regulation and public policy, and he has taken a particular interest in working with codes of conduct.

-Marshall is currently Chair of MUFG Securities EMEA plc and is a former Chair of LCH Group Holdings Limited and independent director of London Stock Exchange Group plc.
-He is the non-executive Chair of CIBC World Markets Limited and also a member of the Audit Committee for the London branch.
+Marshall is currently Chair of MUFG Securities EMEA plc.
+He is also the former Chair of CIBC World Markets Limited, LCH Group Holdings Limited and was an independent director of London Stock Exchange Group plc.